Corvusoft/restbed/documentation/example/SERVING_HTML.md

 Overview
 --------

-"
-The inside and front of a Dell PowerEdge web server, a computer designed for rack mounting Web server refers to server software, or hardware dedicated to running said software, that can serve contents to the World Wide Web.
+"Web server refers to server software, or hardware dedicated to running said software, that can serve contents to the World Wide Web.
 A web server processes incoming network requests over the HTTP protocol (and several other related protocols)." -- [Wikipedia](https://en.wikipedia.org/wiki/Web_server)

 Example
 -------